Username

 While the report mentions the recruitment and retention strategies, internal training, and educational programmes to help close the skills gap, these are not enough to close the language barrier.
 Further studies should be carried out in relation to the sourcing and relocation of international talent to Malta.
 It should also analyse the number of foreign employees that are leaving Malta and why.

-For example, when looking for STEM candidates, Sweden is a hotbed after having invested heavily in new schools and institutions focussing on those skills.
+For example, when looking for STEM candidates, Sweden is a hotbed after having invested heavily in new schools and institutions focusing on those skills.
 Ukraine can be considered a close second for tech talent.

 This is the only way companies can overcome this hurdle and operate in specific markets or open new ones such as Japan and Korea.
 We need to identify the best locations for international talent, how these countries are nurturing and developing their talent, and what is required to attract and relocate this talent to Malta.
-For example, Sweden’s investment in new schools and institutions focussing on STEM skills make it a hotbed for tech-related candidates, however, they also offer high salaries making it harder to attract their talent to Malta without other better benefits such as the lifestyle and work-life balance.
+For example, Sweden’s investment in new schools and institutions focusing on STEM skills make it a hotbed for tech-related candidates, however, they also offer high salaries making it harder to attract their talent to Malta without other better benefits such as the lifestyle and work-life balance.

 Comparisons need to be made with regards to the retention strategies adopted in Malta versus those abroad, though the iGaming industry has been a catalyst for change for Malta’s HR, employee benefits, and work-life balance.